What is the average salary in Philadelphia, PA?

 Baker Tilly

-Baker Tilly is an accounting and consulting firm.
-They offer audit, tax, and advisory services.
-Baker Tilly helps businesses succeed and grow.
+Baker Tilly is a leading accounting firm.
+They provide audit, tax, and advisory services to help businesses and individuals manage their financial needs.

 -